dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 and in the context of a let-or-fail expression, as in the body of `test()` in the example above.

-In contrast to the let expression (`:=`), which allows multiple parallel initializations, the let-or-fail expression (`:-`) is implemented to only allow a single left-hand-side and a single-right-hand-side.
+In contrast to the let expression (`:=`), which allows multiple parallel initializations, the let-or-fail expression (`:-`) is implemented to only allow at most a single left-hand-side and a single-right-hand-side.